Puerto Rico can fix debt problems without default -economists

 Loser said Puerto Rico will face a roughly $2.5 billion financing gap in fiscal year 2016.

-Loser said Puerto Rico’s debt is not “monolithic,” coming from some 18 issuers.
-The governor’s statement calling the debt unpayable is “not substantiated,” Loser said, though he acknowledged some individual debt issuers may try to restructure.
+Loser said Puerto Rico’s debt is not “monolithic,” coming from some 18 issuers, and acknowledged some individual debt issuers may try to restructure.